AIAScience/mflux-ai-tutorials/hyperparameter-optimization/content.md

 from hyperopt import Trials, STATUS_OK, tpe
 ```

-Initialize MFlux and set an experiment to store the models we will train in:
+Initialize MFlux.ai and set an experiment to store the models we will train in:
 ```python
 mflux_ai.init("your_key_goes_here")
 mlflow.set_experiment("MNIST hyperas")